 The Q-matrix.

-A list of non-zero category success probabilities for each latent group.
+A list of non-zero success probabilities for each attribute mastery pattern.

 A list of delta parameters.